 Prescribed Books for Equilibrium

 First, you must finish the class XI NCERT book and solve each and every example and unsolved question given in it.
 Then for advanced level preparation like JEE and NEET, you must follow R.C.
 Mukherjee and O.P.
 Tandon.
-You must definitely solve the previous year papers.
+You must definitely solve the previous year's papers.
 Meanwhile, in the preparation, you must continuously write the mock tests for the depth of knowledge.
-Our platform will help you to provide with the variety of questions for deeper knowledge with the help of videos, articles and mock tests.
+Our platform will help you with a variety of questions for deeper knowledge with the help of videos, articles, and mock tests.

 21 Oct'24 12:32 PM